 Finding the time to do that is another challenge.
 We assist you by keeping across what’s happening on the bigger economic scene as well as the local truck scene.
 Jade Truck Loans takes a look at what’s happening now that could affect your operations and what support is available to assist you in your business.

-When appearing at a recent Senate Committee hearing, head of CommBank, CBA Matt Comyn described Australia’s recent economic performance as miraculous.
-Jade Truck Loans is accredited with the CBA so we could take some reassurance that one of our major lenders has a positive opinion on the economy’s comeback.
-We note the change in wording from the Prime Minister of late from bouncing back to come back from the pandemic.
+During a recent Senate Committee hearing, Matt Comyn, the head of CommBank (Commonwealth Bank of Australia), described Australia's recent economic performance as miraculous.
+As Jade Truck Loans is accredited with CommBank, this positive outlook from one of our major lenders is reassuring.
+We've also noticed a change in wording from the Prime Minister, shifting from "bouncing back" to "coming back" from the pandemic.

-But whatever way you look at it, the Australian economy is certainly performing beyond expectations and forecasts.
-Of course, there are those sectors still struggling as a result of the lack of international tourism and those still facing restrictions on trade and other pandemic regulations.
-But even the critical aviation sector is showing good signs with both Qantas and Jetstar recording good passenger capacity numbers on domestic routes.
+Regardless of how you phrase it, the Australian economy is indeed surpassing expectations and forecasts.
+Naturally, there are still sectors facing challenges due to the absence of international tourism and ongoing pandemic-related regulations.
+However, even the critical aviation sector is displaying positive signs, with both Qantas and Jetstar reporting strong passenger capacity numbers on domestic routes.
 Read more.

 Unemployment figures for early March continue on the downward trend reaching 5.6% which continues to exceed expectations.
 The economic comeback is well underway on many fronts and this is not only important for individuals and businesses, but it will no doubt impact how the Treasurer frames the Federal Budget which is due in early May.
 The deficit which was forecast both in the October budget and in the MYEFO should be much less than predicted.